TLCFEM/suanPan-Manual/docs/Collection/Process/set.md

 set sparse_mat true
 ```

-Use the following command to switch among solvers.
+Use the following command to switch among available solvers for sparse matrices.

 ```
 set system_solver SuperLU
 set system_solver MUMPS
-set system_solver CUDA
+set system_solver CUDA ! only available when CUDA is enabled set system_solver PARDISO ! only available when MKL is enabled
 ```

+For executable that is compiled without `CUDA` and `MKL`, `SuperLU` will be used as default solver when unsupported solver types are assigned.

 ## System Solver